port-labs/port-docs/docs/create-self-service-experiences/setup-backend/azure-pipeline/azure-pipeline.md

 ## Examples

-Refer to the [examples](./examples/examples.md) page for practical self-service actions using Azure pipelines.
+Refer to the [deployment example](./examples/run-service-deployment.md) page for practical self-service actions using Azure pipelines.